 Panjiayuan Collectors Market is an outdoor market with a good array of arts and crafts from all over China, including popular Beijing souvenirs like jade bracelets, cloisonné and lacquerware, silk, calligraphy, porcelain, and vintage Cultural Revolution books and posters.
-Beijing Tea Street is the best place to find anything associated with tea, including tables, tea sets, and a wide variety of teas; it can be found in the southwestern Xuanwu District, near the Beijing West Railway Station.
+The Maliandao Tea Street is the best place to find anything associated with tea, including tables, tea sets, and a wide variety of teas; it can be found in the southwestern Xuanwu District, near the Beijing West Railway Station.

-Liulichang in the south of Beijing is a great place for Chinese antiques.
+Liulichang, in south Beijing, is a great place for Chinese antiques.
 Buyers should be aware that authentic antiques over 100 years old display a red wax seal.
-An export licence must be issued in order to take these out of the country.
+An export licence must be issued before these can be taken out of the country.

-Avoid shopping trips on evenings and weekends, as the crowds can be overwhelming.
-Shops in Beijing are open daily from 9am to 8pm and there is no sales tax.
+Travellers are advised to avoid shopping trips on evenings and weekends, as the crowds can be overwhelming.
+Shops in Beijing are generally open daily 9am-8pm and there is no sales tax.